 - ¼ teaspoon kosher salt

-- 3 cups rolled oats, not quick-cooking
+- 3 cups rolled oats, not steel-cut oats

 - 1¼ cups almonds, coarsely chopped